 Use any of the free printables on this page to create sorting activities for young children.
 Print them off, cut them out, then the sort them into groups based on different characteristics.

 Pair this activity with a bug book to learn new things about each insect.
-Research simple facts then encourage little ones to create new groups using the information they learned.
+Research simple facts together.
+Then encourage little ones to create new groups using the information they learned.

 Easy Insect Flash Cards